lmcinnes/umap/doc/basic_usage.rst

    :alt: Diagram of culmen measurements on a penguin

-See the `github repostiory <https://github.com/allisonhorst/penguins>`__ for more details about the daataset itself.
+See the `github repostiory <https://github.com/allisonhorst/penguins>`__ for more details about the dataset itself.
 It consists of measurements of bill (culmen) and flippers and weights of three species of penguins, along with some other metadata about the penguins.
 In total we have 334 different penguins measured.
 Visualizing this data is a little bit